wduverger/tegen/README.md

 # tegen
-Utility functions used by the Tegenfeldt group
+Shared python code used by the Tegenfeldt group